A Quantitative Geometric Approach to Neural-Network Smoothness: Preliminaries

-Notice that in the $\relu$-network case, $[a, b]$ is $\{0,1\}$, because the derivative of $\relu$ is either $0$ or $1$ almost everywhere.
-The objective in~\cref{eq:FGL} becomes an integer optimization problem.
+In this paper, we focus on the $\ell_p$-perturbation on the input, where $p=\infty$ or $p=2$.
+Because $q$ is the Hölder conjugate of $p$, we are interested in the value of~\cref{eq:FGL}, when $q = 1$ (for $p=\infty$), and $q = 2$ (for $p=2$).
+Notice that in the $\relu$-network case, $[a, b]$ is $[0,1]$.
 We will use $\relu$-networks as the illustration for the rest of the paper because of the popularity of $\relu$ in practice and the easy presentation of the 0-1-cube.
-However, the algorithms presented in this work can be adapted with minor adjustments to other activation functions.
+However, the algorithms presented in this work can be adapted with minor adjustments to other common activation functions. \begin{remark} FGL considers all possible activation patterns on the hidden layers, while some of the activation patterns might be unachievable in reality.
+Therefore, FGL is an upper bound of the true Lipschitz constant.
+Notice that the activation pattern induced from an input is also decided by the bias term.
+Therefore, to find the true Lipschitz constant, one has to incorporate the information from the bias term. \end{remark}